jeffling/angular-webpack-example/README.md

 Minimal boilerplate with webpack (run from gulp) that supports angular (from bower), with some common settings.

+It uses coffeescript, but you could very easily use the same configuration by stripping out the coffee loaders.

 It uses https://github.com/segmentio/khaos to generate the template.

 ```